The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Introduction

 The forthcoming Legacy Survey of Space and Time (LSST; \citealt{Ivezic2019}) expected to start by the end of 2025 at the Vera C. Rubin Observatory will mitigate many of these problems.
-It will observe the entire southern sky every 3--4 nights for 10 years across \textit{ugrizy} filters and a $5\sigma$ point source depth of $\sim 24.7\ mag_{AB}$ in the r-band for a single visit (\citealt{Bianco2022}).
+It will observe the entire southern sky every three-four nights for ten years across \textit{ugrizy} filters and a $5\sigma$ point source depth of $\sim 24.7\ mag_{AB}$ in the r band for a single visit (\citealt{Bianco2022}).
 In addition, five deep drilling fields (DDF\footnote{\hyperlink{https://survey-strategy.lsst.io/baseline/ddf.html}{survey-strategy.lsst.io/baseline/ddf}}) covering $\sim 60\ deg^2$ will be observed even more intensively in terms of depth and cadence.
-The LSST is expected to detect tens of millions of AGN, allowing a detailed analysis of light curves on multiple timescales, including fast and extreme variability (e.g. \citealt{Raiteri2022}; \citealt{Komossa2024}), and precise time-delay measurements (\citealt{Kovacevic2022}; \citealt{Czerny2023}).
-However, challenges such as seasonal gaps, uneven sky coverage, and missing data due to other survey-related factors will continue to persist.
-There is a general community effort based on simulations and archival data to understand what to expect from the LSST data, while preparing a machinery of software, techniques, and ancillary datasets ready to work with the first Rubin data releases.
-Our PSD framework introduced in P24 is one of these methods, but other things such as optimising light-curve preprocessing to extract more variability features also need to be inspected.
+The LSST is expected to detect tens of millions of AGNs, allowing for a detailed analysis of light curves on multiple timescales, including fast and extreme variability (e.g. \citealt{Raiteri2022}; \citealt{Komossa2024}), and precise time-delay measurements (\citealt{Kovacevic2022}; \citealt{Czerny2023}).
+However, challenges such as seasonal gaps, uneven sky coverage, and missing data due to other survey-related factors will inevitably persist.
+There is a general community effort based on simulations and archival data aimed at supplementing our understanding of what to expect from the LSST data, while preparing a machinery of software, techniques, and ancillary datasets ready to work with the first Rubin data releases.
+Our PSD framework, introduced in P24, is among these methods, but other aspects such as optimising light-curve pre-processing to extract more variability features also need to be inspected.